Areas of Treatment

 Inner Criticism without Self Leadership Leads to Chronic Stress and Associated Mental, Emotional and Physical Health Conditions

-With IFS Parts Work, DBT and Compassion Focused Therapy (CFT), learn to balance and mentor your own inner critical thoughts with Wise Mind.
-Gaining awareness of your self-talk and the "story" you are telling yourself is complex and transformational work.
+This is complex and transformational work.
+With IFS Parts Work, DBT and Compassion Focused Therapy (CFT) gain awareness and learn to balance and mentor your inner critical thoughts with Wise Mind.

-We all have an Inner Critic, as part of our inner dialogue.
-It is fueled by social survival needs (as humans, we have connection needs, such as feeling a sense of belonging, purpose and value).
-Our Inner Critic uses shame and guilt, and results in a slew of maladaptive protective stress reactions trying to 'get' us to be or act a certain way to get connection or 'protect' from punishment or rejection.
+We all have an Inner Critic influenced by our childhood, adulthood, attachment style, core beliefs and expectations from culture, family and friends, and fueled by social survival needs (connection needs, sense of belonging, purpose, value, etc).
+Inner Critic uses shame, guilt, and self-berating.
+It results in a slew of maladaptive protective stress reactions trying to 'get' connection or 'protect' from punishment or rejection.

 -